 Several species of penguins, whales, seals and seabirds await you as we go ashore on the Antarctic Peninsula.
-This cruise offers an extraordinary experience to one of the world's more pristine locations—Antarctica!Contact us about this trip Share
+This cruise offers an extraordinary experience to one of the world's more pristine locations—Antarctica!

 |QUAD||TRIPLE||TWIN PORTHOLE||TWIN WINDOW||TWIN DELUXE||SUPERIOR|

-In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located in the shadow of the Andes and right at the Beagle Channel shore.
-We'll sail through this scenic waterway during the afternoon.
+In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.

 During these two days we sail across the Drake Passage.
 When we cross the Antarctic Convergence, we arrive in the circum-Antarctic up welling zone.
-In this area we may see Wandering Albatrosses, Grey Headed Albatrosses, Black-browed Albatrosses, Light-mantled Sooty Albatrosses, Cape Pigeons, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.
-Near the South Shetland Islands, we glimpse at the first icebergs.
+In this area we may see Wandering albatrosses, Grey-hHeaded albatrosses, Black-browed albatrosses, Light-mantled Sooty albatrosses, Cape petrels, Southern Fulmars, Wilson’s Storm petrels, Blue petrels and Antarctic petrels.
+Near the South Shetland Islands, we spot our first icebergs.

 We arrive in the morning in Ushuaia and disembark.